LucasMWScott/wave-SCDL/README.md

 > **Research code.** This repository contains the reproducible software workflow, not the NORA3/NORAC observations, bathymetry files, or trained models used in the research runs.

 For more help, please contact lucas.scott@rogers.com.

+Example project data, including nearshore, offshore, and bathymetry data, used for working examples are available upon request.

 ## Contents